chrif/cocotte/doc/static-site.md

 ### ./bin/reset-dev

+This command is only useful for debugging.
 Use this command to:

 * Stop your local site and remove it from your local Docker engine.
 You can put it back with [`./bin/dev`](#bindev).

 ### ./bin/reset-prod

+This command is only useful for debugging.
 Use this command to:

 * Stop your production site and remove it from your Digital Ocean Docker engine.
 You can put it back with [`./bin/prod`](#binprod).

-## Reference

-* Docker Compose
-* Docker
+## The environment variables in .env